mehr-it/lara-cron/README.md

 ### DST end (turning clock back from 3:00 to 2:00)
 On DST end, the handling depends on the hour expression in the cron field.
-If a wildcard or a range matching the period between 2:00 and 3:00 is given, the cron jobs are run twice.
+If a wildcard or a range matching the period between 2:00 and 3:00 is defined, the cron jobs are run twice.
 For lists, increments and single values, cron jobs are only run once.